 Dealers in securities may be individuals or business entities.
 Dealers purchase, hold, and sell securities to their customers in the ordinary course of their trade or business.
 Sometimes they maintain an inventory.
 Dealers are distinguished from investors and traders because they have customers and derive their income from marketing securities for sale to customers.
 Section 475 requires dealers to keep and maintain records that clearly identify securities held for personal gain versus those held for use in their business activity.
 Dealers must report gains and losses associated with dispositions of securities by using the mark-to-market rules discussed below.

-Special rules apply if you are a trader in securities, in the business of buying and selling securities for your own account.
-The law considers this to be a business, even though a trader does not maintain an inventory and does not have customers.
+Special rules apply if you're a trader in securities, in the business of buying and selling securities for your own account.
+The law considers this to be a business, even though a trader doesn't maintain an inventory and doesn't have customers.
 To be engaged in business as a trader in securities, you must meet all of the following conditions:

 - Your activity must be substantial; and